App Store Optimization 101 – How To Boost Your App Store Ranking in 2023

 Here’s exactly what Robi said:

-In the same report, it is stated that 90% of consumers read less than 10 reviews before forming an opinion about a business, and 74% of them trust a local business more when they read positive reviews.
-The report also reveals the importance of star ratings, which is of course applicable in app stores, showing that 58% of consumers say that the star rating of a business is most important.
+The study went even deeper and established that that 90% of consumers read less than 10 reviews before forming an opinion about a business, and 74% of them trust a local business more when they read positive reviews.

-Ratings and reviews play an important role because they are taken into consideration by algorithms that determine your ranking on the app store.
 Although this is an area of ASO that’s important yet difficult to control, you can incentivize happy users to review and rate your app.
-After all, research has proven that 7 out of 10 consumers will leave a review for a business, if they are asked to.
+After all, research has proven that 7 out of 10 consumers will leave a review for a business if they are asked to.

-As much as using keywords is good for your app description, you also need to sell yourself.
-Why should consumers download your app?
+While using the right keywords is good for your app description, you also need to use the opportunity to sell yourself.
+In other words, your app description ought to answer the question – Why should consumers go ahead and download the app?

-The truth is, users care less about the keywords, and more on the app’s utility to their day-to-day lives.
+The truth is, users care less about keyword optimization and more about how the app fits into their day-to-day lives.

 Let’s see how one developer did this: